bordersc/Typography-only/README.md

 * Don't start with nothing
 * Common boilerplate for web projects
 * I am a human being who makes mistakes

+Typography only for YOUR TOPIC

+A web project to experiment with CSS Typography.

+##CSS concepts
+* Typography
+* Box Model
+* CSS Variables